opencv/opencv/doc/tutorials/photo/hdr_imaging/hdr_imaging.rst

 Introduction
 ------------------
-Today most digital images and imaging devices use three bytes per channel thus limiting the dynamic range of the device to two orders of magnitude, while human eye can adapt to lighting conditions varying by ten orders of magnitude.
-When we take photographs bright regions may be overexposed and dark ones may be on the other hand underexposed so we can't capture the whole scene in a single exposure.
-HDR imaging works with images that use more that 8 bits per channel (usually 32-bit float values), allowing any dynamic range.
+Today most digital images and imaging devices use 8 bits per channel thus limiting the dynamic range of the device to two orders of magnitude (actually 256 levels), while human eye can adapt to lighting conditions varying by ten orders of magnitude.
+When we take photographs of a real world scene bright regions may be overexposed, while the dark ones may be underexposed, so we can’t capture all details using a single exposure.
+HDR imaging works with images that use more that 8 bits per channel (usually 32-bit float values), allowing much wider dynamic range.

-There are different ways to obtain HDR images but the most common one is to use photographs of the scene taken with different exposure values.
-To combine the exposures it is useful to know your camera's response function and there are algorithms to estimate it.
-After the HDR image has been constructed it has to be converted back to 8-bit to view it on regular displays.
+There are different ways to obtain HDR images, but the most common one is to use photographs of the scene taken with different exposure values.
+To combine this exposures it is useful to know your camera’s response function and there are algorithms to estimate it.
+After the HDR image has been blended it has to be converted back to 8-bit to view it on usual displays.
 This process is called tonemapping.
-Additional complexities arise when objects of the scene or camera move between shots.
+Additional complexities arise when objects of the scene or camera move between shots, since images with different exposures should be registered and aligned.

-In this tutorial we show how to make and display HDR image provided we have exposure sequence.
+In this tutorial we show how to generate and display HDR image from an exposure sequence.
 In our case images are already aligned and there are no moving objects.
 We also demonstrate an alternative approach called exposure fusion that produces low dynamic range image.
-Each step of this pipeline can be made using different algorithms so take a look at the reference manual to find them all.
+Each step of HDR pipeline can be implemented using different algorithms so take a look at the reference manual to see them all.

 Exposure sequence
 ------------------